dxrcy/lure/README.md

 Maybe at some point these will be added for nicer syntax:

 ```
-# I dont think this one is a good idea.
-# int | null
-?int

-# Custom type comments ??
+# Custom types in type-comments ??
 # Idk how this would work
 file
 ```